 If “saggy” is suddenly a word that comes to mind when you thinking of your face, not to fear: Contouring is here.
 Ashley Rebecca recommends choosing a cream (or silky power) that blends to a sheen on your skin.
 Draw a line from the middle of each earlobe to the edge of your lips, then blend with a fluffy brush or your fingers.
 Repeat the same motion along your jawline to create a V-shaped shadow.

-Ashley Rebecca uses Bobbi Brown’s Foundation Sticks ($44) to contour the skin and adds a touch of light to the cheekbones, nose, and Cupid’s bow with Benefit’s High Beam ($26) for fair skin or Sun Beam ($26) for olive skin.
-Be warned: Over-contouring and -highlighting will achieve the opposite of what you’re going for.
-(Check out our visual guide on how to contour.)
+Ashley Rebecca uses Bobbi Brown’s Foundation Sticks ($47) to contour the skin and adds a touch of light to the cheekbones, nose, and Cupid’s bow with Benefit’s High Beam ($18) for fair skin or Sun Beam ($26) for olive skin.
+Be warned: too much contouring and highlighting will achieve the opposite of what you’re going for.

 Here’s a little secret: Firmer, tighter skin can be faked with primer.
-“Clarins’s Beauty Flash Balm ($46) is an amazing primer to use on your skin before makeup,” Ashley Rebecca says.
+“Clarins’s Beauty Flash Balm ($49) is an amazing primer to use on your skin before makeup,” Ashley Rebecca says.
 “I love using it as a treatment mask on clients, allowing it to sink in for five minutes, then applying foundation on top.”
 She promises that it tightens, brightens, hydrates, and has a subtle glow that will give you an ethereal complexion.
-Urban Decay’s Brightening & Tightening Complexion Primer Potion ($31) is another good option that smoothes wrinkles instantly (and is oil free!).

 Nothing draws more attention to fine lines and sagging than cakey, creased foundation.
 Ashley Rebecca says the key is to not overdo it on your foundation and to always apply with a dampened beauty sponge (she swears by the cult favorite Beautyblender, $20).
 “Applying with a sponge blends and thins out the texture of makeup easily,” she says.
 Another tip?
 Always make sure your skin is well hydrated before you apply an ounce of makeup.
 A hydrating sheet mask, like Dr. Jart’s Water Replenishment Cotton Sheet Mask ($8), will do wonders when used once or twice a week; Ashley Rebecca swears by June Jacobs Intensive Age Defying Mask ($70).